Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Weyl Laws for Automorphic Representations of GL 040 02(AF)

-In \cite{Palm}, Palm carefully chooses a test function for the ad\`{e}lic Arthur--Selberg trace formula in order to produce a Weyl law for global similarity classes $\Xx$ of cuspidal automorphic representations; that is, he gives an asymptotic estimate for the number of elements of $\Xx$ having archimedean principal series spectral parameters $\sbf_{\ps}$ bounded in absolute value by $\Tbf_{\ps}$.
+In \cite{Palm}, Palm chooses a test function for the ad\`{e}lic Arthur--Selberg trace formula in order to produce a Weyl law for global similarity classes $\Xx$ of cuspidal automorphic representations; that is, he gives an asymptotic estimate for the number of elements of $\Xx$ for which $|\sbf_{\ps}| \leq \Tbf_{\ps}$.

-\begin{proposition}[Weyl Law for $\GL_2\left(\A_F\right)$ {\cite[Theorem 3.2.1]{Palm}}] Let $\Xx$ be a global similarity class of cuspidal automorphic representations of $\GL_2\left(\A_F\right)$, and let $S_{\infty}^{\ps}$ be a nonempty subset of the archimedean places of $F$ such that $\Xx_v$ is a similarity class of principal series representations for each $v \in S_{\infty}^{\ps}$.
+\begin{proposition}[Weyl Law for $\GL_2(\A_F)$ {\cite[Theorem 3.2.1]{Palm}}] Let $\Xx$ be a global similarity class of cuspidal automorphic representations of $\GL_2(\A_F)$, and let $S_{\infty}^{\ps}$ be a nonempty subset of the archimedean places of $F$ such that $\Xx_v$ is a similarity class of principal series representations for each $v \in S_{\infty}^{\ps}$.
 Suppose further that at each complex place $v$, the archimedean weight of $\Xx_v$ is $k_v = 0$.
 Then we have the Weyl law

 Here the implicit constant in the error term depends only on the algebraic number field $F$, and the constant $C_{\Xx}$ is defined by

 with each local constant $C_{\Xx_v}$ defined such that if $\Xx_v$ is not a similarity class of principal series representations, then for any $\pi_v \in \Xx_v$,